-You can create a system repair disk in Windows 7 and Windows Vista to guard against being unable to start Windows correctly.
+You can create a system repair disk in Windows 7 to guard against being unable to start Windows correctly.
 The repair disk loads the Windows Recovery Environment, which contains the recovery tools to repair/recover your unbootable Windows system.

 Creating a System Repair Disk in Windows 7